saagarjha/saagarjha.github.io/_posts/2018-12-18-ui-testing-peek-and-pop/2018-12-18-ui-testing-peek-and-pop.md

 000000000012d1d8 s _OBJC_IVAR_$_XCPointerEvent._pressure
 ```

 Bingo!
 We have a couple of interesting methods, namely `-[XCPointerEventPath pressDownWithPressure:atOffset:]` and `-[XCPointerEvent pointerEventWithType:buttonType:coordinate:pressure:offset:]`.
-We don't know how to call these, but we can load the binary into Hopper and find places calling these methods, which leads us to `-[XCUIEventGenerator forcePressAtPoint:orientation:handler:]` (it looks like [Craig isn't the only one](https://youtu.be/0qwALOOvUik?t=5688) who mixes up Force Touch and 3D Touch).
+We don't know how to call these, but we can load the binary into Hopper and find places calling these methods, which leads us to `-[XCUIEventGenerator forcePressAtPoint:orientation:handler:]`.
+(It looks like [Craig isn't the only one](https://youtu.be/0qwALOOvUik?t=5688) who mixes up Force Touch and 3D Touch.)

 {% include aside.html content="If you search the list of methods for \"force\", you may notice that `XCUIElement`'s `PrivateEvents` category defines an unexposed `forcePress` method.
 If all you need to do is simulate a 3D touch, this is enough; however, this method is not enough for simulating peek and pop because we need precise control over pressure." %}